neverendingqs/serverless-stack-policy-by-resource-type/README.md

 # serverless-stack-policy-by-resource-type

-Serverless Framework plugin for automatically populating stack policy statements by resource type.
+Serverless Framework plugin for automatically populating CloudFormation stack policy statements by resource type.

 CloudFormation stack policies allow you to protect a resource from being accidentally replaced or deleted.
 However, it is easy to forget to update the